ircv3/ircv3-specifications/core/monitor-3.2.md

 targets a client may have in their list, the `<targets>` parameter is the list of targets, as the client sent them, that cannot be added.

+## Errata

+* Earlier version of this spec had RPL_MONONLINE only sending nicknames, This did not match existing implementations.